Bundling Home and Auto Insurance: Average Savings & Best Companies

 How Bundling Home and Auto Insurance Works

-When you purchase your homeowners and auto insurance policies from the same carrier, the insurer rewards you with a multi-policy discount — commonly called a bundle discount.
+When you purchase your homeowners and auto insurance policies from the same carrier, the insurer rewards you with a multi-policy discount, commonly called a bundle discount.
 The mechanics are straightforward: you apply for both policies together (or add a second policy to an existing one), and the insurer applies a percentage discount to one or both premiums at renewal.
+Industry research puts the average home-auto bundle discount at roughly 15%, with bundling discounts ranging from about 5% to 25% depending on the insurer.

 Pincher's Pro Tip

-Always ask specifically whether your bundled policy includes a combined deductible for a single shared loss event.
-Not every carrier offers this — and it can save you hundreds of dollars when you need it most.
+Always ask specifically whether your bundled policy includes a single or common loss deductible for a shared event.
+Not every carrier offers this, and it can save you hundreds of dollars when you need it most.

 Other perks of bundling include: